The rash of artificial supernovae that occured during the (virtual) Verifex War

 However the players gradually became aware that they had complete freedom of action within the constraints of the game; some started to extend their empires faster than the real examples (the Solar Dominion and Metasoft in particular); then some of the minor players began to attract simulated archai, including the Conver Ambi, the Penglai Empire and the Linn-Ent empire, which soon became Sephirotic Powers themselves.
 The rapidly-growing Terragen Sphere began to fill up with new factions, each ruled by an archai or group of archai with all the technology of Consolidation Age gods, but with practically none of their wisdom.
 The resulting Consolidation Wars were ferocious, disastrous for the virtual population of thousands of planets, and very badly planned from a strategic and tactical point of view.
 Although a number of lesser empires were defeated, often destroyed or subsumed by their neighbours, the vast majority of these lesser empires continued to exist, often sending out long independent filaments of colonisation into the surrounding galaxy, each with its own, extended wormhole tree.
 Many archai were assassinated in this period, the players concerned ejected from the game and forbidden to re-enter the scenario for ten (real-life) standard years.

-An attempt at forming a Second Federation was largely a failure, although groups calling themselves the NoCoZo and the Solar Dominion (now the New Dominion) were formed as temporary alliances.
+An attempt at forming something like the Integration was largely a failure, although groups calling themselves the NoCoZo and the Solar Dominion (now the New Dominion) were formed as temporary alliances.
 Also at this time the number of stars encased in Dyson Swarms began to increase dramatically, faster, in fact thatn had been the case in the real universe.
 Megastructures of all kinds began to proliferate - not only in the MPA region (here known simply as Progress, and ruled by a large panoply of gods) but in every empire.

 Around this time the first S:5 archailects began to emerge; vast entities anchored to a single star or network of nodes.
 Ascensions of this kind required vast amounts of in-game resources, and not all such ascensions were successful, so players were somewhat reluctant to attempt this move.
 Unsuccessful ascensions were rewarded with the player being removed from the game for a century (a thousand years in the game); some ascensions led to blights, which were seen as desirable roles to play by some of the more jaded players, but these inevitably led to defeat at the hands of the other participants.
 Players who successfully ascended to S:5 found themselves in charge of large empires which they could observe from either the (relative) safety of their brain-nodes or at close hand by sending out avatars.